hknd23/idcempy/docs/idcempy_tutorial.rst

          Function evaluations: 1562
          Gradient evaluations: 142

-The following line of code prints the results
+The following line of code prints the results:

 .. testcode::